-On Saturday, July 23, we’re holding a camp out at Stoney Creek Farm.
+On Saturday, April 29, we’re holding a campout at Stoney Creek Farm.
 You can arrive at 6 p.m. on Saturday and check out at 9 a.m. on Sunday.
 The family can spend the night on the farm.
 Teach the kids to put up a tent, play some games, have some s’mores around the campfire, and relax under the stars.
 There is even going to be a presentation about nocturnal animals that make their home in Tennessee, which should be a lot of fun!

-The cost is $15 per person or $25 per family.
+The cost is $25 per family.
 Keep in mind that dinner and breakfast won’t be provided, but there will be drinks and snacks to buy.
 Also, you will need to bring all of your own camping gear.
 Check out more about the event here.

 Will everyone fall in love with camping and embrace the skills you can learn?
 Unfortunately, no. There will still be some who would rather be in the confines of a house than out under the stars.
 Still, giving them the experience can help them to appreciate everything that the great outdoors has to offer.
 When you work toward making it as fun as possible, you’ll find that the kids are going to be much more excited about the idea of a camping trip and learning all these wonderful, sustainable life skills.